-The Superintendent shall present the proposed Wellness Policy to the Board, no later than May 1, 2006, for review and Board action.
+The Superintendent shall present the proposed Wellness Policy to the Board review and Board action.

-Wellness Policy Recommendations (SAMPLE)
+Wellness Policy Recommendations (SAMPLE)-

 The council or committee shall examine related research and laws, assess student needs and the current school environment, review current district policies and administrative regulations, and raise awareness about student health issues.
 The council or committee may survey parents/guardians and/or students, conduct community forums or focus groups, collaborate with appropriate community agencies and organizations, or engage in similar activities within the budget established for these purposes.